St Saviourgate: History

-The area in which the street runs just outside the city walls of Roman Eboracum, north of a marshy area around the River Foss.
-When the foundations of new houses were dug here in the seventeenth century, large numbers of animal horns were found, indicating the site of a Roman temple, next to the palace.
+The area in which the street runs lay just outside the city walls of Roman Eboracum, north of a marshy zone around the River Foss.
+When foundations for new houses were dug here in the 17th century, large quantities of animal horns were discovered, indicating the site of a Roman temple, located near the palace.

-The street was first mentioned in 1175, when it was known as "Ketmongergate", street of the flesh sellers.
-St Saviour's Church was built on the street in the 11th-century, and by 1368, it had given its name to the street.
-In the fifteenth century, a statue of Ebraucus, the legendary founder of the city, stood where the street meets Colliergate, and served as a boundary marker; this may have been a reused Roman statue.
+The street was first recorded in 1175, when it was known as "Ketmongergate", meaning the street of the flesh sellers.
+St Saviour's Church was founded in the 11th century, and by 1368 it had given its name to the street.
+The present building dates from the 15th century and was partly rebuilt and extended in the 19th century.
+In the 15th century, a statue of Ebraucus, the legendary founder of the city, stood at the junction with Colliergate and served as a boundary marker; it may have been a reused Roman statue.

-The street became a centre for nonconformism in the city.
-The York Unitarian Chapel was built in 1693, the Congregationalist Salem Chapel was built in 1839, and the Central Methodist Church in 1840.
-Much of the rest of the street was rebuilt in the 18th-century, and in 1736, it was described by Francis Drake as "one of the neatest and best-built streets in the city".
+The street later became a centre for nonconformism in the city.
+The York Unitarian Chapel was built in 1693, the Congregationalist Salem Chapel in 1839, and the Central Methodist Church in 1840.
+Much of the rest of the street was rebuilt in the 18th century, and in 1736 Francis Drake described it as "one of the neatest and best-built streets in the city".
 The street was widened in 1777.
-In the 1960, the Salem Chapel was demolished to make way for an office block.
+In 1963, the Salem Chapel was demolished to make way for an office block.

 Architecture and layout

 The street runs from the junction of Colliergate and Whip-Ma-Whop-Ma-Gate, north-east to the junction of Spen Lane and St Saviour's Place.
 Historically, St Saviour's Place was regarded as part of the street.
-Hungate led off the south side of the street, but following the construction of Stonebow, the Stonebow House office block was built and blocked the route.
+Hungate once led off the south side, but after the construction of Stonebow, the Stonebow House office block was built across the line of the route and blocked it.

-Notable buildings on the north-west side of the street include the Methodist and Unitarian churches; a masonic hall which was originally built as the city's Mechanics' Institute; 18th-century houses at 27, 29 and 31, 33 and 35; and an early Victorian range at 1–7 which was formerly a department store.
-On the south-east side of the street lie the rear of Stonebow House, described by Nikolaus Pevsner as "disastrous"; St Saviour's Church, now housing the Jorvik DIG centre; Lady Hewley's Almshouses; the terrace of 16–22 St Saviourgate, built in 1740; other 18th-century houses at 24, 26, 30 and 32; and 34 St Saviourgate, with 15th-century origins.
+Notable buildings on the north-west side include the Methodist and Unitarian churches; a masonic hall originally built as the city's Mechanics' Institute; 18th-century houses at No. 27, Nos.
+29 and 31, and Nos.
+33 and 35; and an early Victorian range at Nos.
+1–7, formerly a department store.

+On the south-east side are the rear of Stonebow House, described by Nikolaus Pevsner as "disastrous"; St Saviour's Church, now housing the Jorvik DIG centre; Lady Hewley's Almshouses; the terrace at Nos.
+16–22, built around 1740; further 18th-century houses at No. 24, No. 26, Nos.
+30, 32 and 32A; and No. 34, which has 15th-century origins.